American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Elyse B. Greenspan - Wells Fargo Securities LLC

 Hi.
 Good morning.
-My first question, I guess, is a little bit of follow-up tied to other price and reinsurance.
+My first question, I guess, is a little bit of follow-up tied together, price and reinsurance.
 So Peter, on your comment, you pointed to purchasing more reinsurance next year with expectations that rates will be higher.
-Do you think you guys is a strategy to get enough price on your own business to offset the impact of paying higher reinsurance price and just how do you envision that all coming together in the margins in your Commercial line's book?
+Do you think you guys – is the strategy to get enough price on your own business to offset the impact of paying higher reinsurance price and just how do you envision that all coming together in the margins in your Commercial line's book?

-I think you want to – she want you to answer that, Peter?
+I think you want to – she wanted you to answer that, Peter?

-Elyse, well, we had a fairly traditional CAT program on a per occurrence basis.
+All right, Elyse, well, we had a fairly traditional CAT program on a per occurrence basis.
 We're looking at a variety of different options in the market now.
-We're looking at different ways of structuring the CAT, we're looking at different ways to structure our per risk looking for perhaps some catastrophe covering our per risk, so we're looking at a variety of different structures.
-So we'll be in a better position to talk about it in the fourth quarter.
-I'm not sure that on our book we're going to see a significant amount of rate in the reinsurance structure, that's yet to be determined.
+We're looking at different ways of structuring the CAT, we're looking at different ways to structure our per risk, looking for perhaps some catastrophe covering our per risk.
+So, we're looking at a variety of different structures.
+So, we'll be in a better position to talk about it in the fourth quarter.
+I'm not sure that on our book, we're going to see a significant amount of rate in the reinsurance structure, that's yet to be determined.
 And that's not going to really influence what we're doing on the front-end.
 We're pushing rate because we need to improve our accident years in Property.

-And I'd also add to that.
-I can – Elyse, let me just add to that.
+Can I just add to that?
+Elyse, let me just add to that.
 Look, we're buying reinsurance because we have too much volatility, frankly.
 And I want the partnership of a reinsurer to help me look at our portfolio.
 There's a lot of value in reinsurance and yeah, we don't expect rate compression.
 We don't think that our – the resulting numbers are going to be out of line with where they should be, but we're going to see real value out of the reinsurance.
 And I don't expect that to be a problem.
 It's going to be a help to us.

 Elyse B. Greenspan - Wells Fargo Securities LLC

 Okay.
-And then my second question, if we kind of think about the property market today and just the expectations for higher prices, I mean just from sitting through it and thinking about the softness that we've seeing over the past years, how sustainable do you think a hard market could be?
-And Brian, as you kind of think back, is there another kind of prior period you would compare, kind of, the type of hardening market where potentially you're looking forward to on the Commercial line side?
+And then my second question, if we kind of think about the Property market today and just the expectations for higher prices, I mean just from sitting through and thinking about the softness that we're seeing over the past years, how sustainable do you think a hard market could be?
+And Brian, as you kind of think back, is there another kind of prior period you would compare, kind of, the type of hardening market where potentially looking forward to on the Commercial Line side?

 Brian Duperreault - American International Group, Inc.

-Elyse, it's interesting.
-I've been around a while, seen a few high markets, but they're at an abatement, so we're not talking about 20.
+Elyse, that's interesting.
+I've been around a while, seen a few hard markets, but you know, I hadn't imagined any.
+I mean, so we'll not talk about 20 (40:44).
 They're all different.
 They're all different.
 They all start out different, they all end different.
 It's usually, obviously, it starts with the fact that the pricing, whatever level, isn't any good.
-And we certainly have that aspect.
-And there's – I think a lot of times, it's a withdrawal of capacity as opposed to a loss, because catastrophe itself took it away.
+And we certainly had that aspect.
+And there's – I think a lot of times, it's a withdrawal of capacity as opposed to a loss, because the catastrophe itself took it away.
 They tend to be localized.
-So in my experience, you can have a property hard market, and you don't have a casualty like market.
+So in my experience, you can have a Property hard market, and you don't have a Casualty hard market.
 The 9/11 time was a bit different.
-So I think the market is recognizing that the property levels are unsustainable, number one.
-Number two, the property market, I believe it's been living off of the CAT process.
+So, I think the market is recognizing that the Property levels are unsustainable, number one.
+Number two, the Property market, I believe, it's been living off of the CAT profits.
 They don't exist.

 And number three, I think there is a real question about whether the models for CAT are hitting the mark.
 Is there a global warming, et cetera, the things that we're seeing, wildfires in California.
-So I think there's maybe a question about the whole level of exposure that we have.
+So, I think there's maybe a question about the whole level of exposure that we have.
 All those are a great making for a market.
 How long it lasts?
 I guess, it lasts as long as it lasts.
-How long is the piece of string, I don't know, but I do think, it has all the ingredients for a significant improvement in the Property because the Property has problems at the frequency level, it's got problem at the severe loss level and it's got problems in the CAT, and all should be fixed.

-The interesting thing is the market where we have to be it anyway.
+How long is a piece of string?
+I don't know, but I do think, it has all the ingredients for a significant improvement in the Property because the Property has problems at the frequency level, it's got problems at the severe loss level, and it's got problems in the CAT, and all should be fixed.
+The interesting thing is the market – we have to do it anyway.
 We started taking actions and raising rates and taking care of our exposures.
 And the market is doing exactly the same thing.
-So we definitely see a sign of a market change here.
+So, we definitely see a sign of a market change here.

 Operator